In the Media

 “It’s happening a lot,” says career expert and columnist Nicole Williams, author of “Earn What You’re Worth.”
 “It’s pretty pervasive.”

-Wendy Kaufman, an industrial psychologist and CEO of the corporate training firm Balancing Life’s Issues, reports that in the past month, two of her clients have had offers nixed in spite of having offer letters in hand and agreed-upon start dates and salaries.
+Wendy Wollner, an industrial psychologist and CEO of the corporate training firm Balancing Life’s Issues, reports that in the past month, two of her clients have had offers nixed in spite of having offer letters in hand and agreed-upon start dates and salaries.
 Eight others have had handshake agreements broken.

 “That’s a huge number,” she says.
 “Normally we get one a year.”